nu11secur1ty/openvpn-server/readme.md

 ## Installing OpenVPN

-- - - NOTE: For Debian 8
+- - - WARNING: Minimum Requirements = Debian 9

 Optionally, you can do a completely automated deployment to Azure and skip past the installation to **Managing Clients**.